The internet won. And that's exactly the problem.

 The question isn't: “How many people came?”
 The question is: “Who came?”
 And: “Why do they keep coming back?”

-Trust is the missing piece.
+Evidence is the missing piece.

 Before booking a hotel, you check reviews.
 Before ordering food, you check ratings.
 Before renting a flat, you compare options.
-Before buying something expensive, you ask around.

-But when it comes to the communities, events and experiences brands spend lakhs on, most decisions are still made through decks, DMs and gut feeling.
+But when it comes to the communities, events and experiences, brands spend lakhs on, most decisions are still made through decks, DMs and gut feeling.

 That's the gap we're trying to close.